AllenNeuralDynamics/Aind.Behavior.BciNoMovement/docs/index.rst

-Welcome to the AIND VR Foraging project documentation!
+Welcome to the AIND BciNoMovement project documentation!
 =========================================================

 .. include:: ../README.md